 - Receive confirmation from Student Financial Services regarding the loan amount that will be certified

 The loan certification process may take up to two weeks.
 Additional processing time may be required by your lender.
 Note: Private student loans may not be certified for students who are not in good academic standing.

 To be able to use your anticipated private student loan funds to cover your balance due prior to the payment in full deadline, Student Financial Services must receive your Private Loan Certification form and your loan preapproval ten days before the payment deadline.
-You should review your student account online to determine if your loan has been certified by Student Financial Services.
+You should review your MyDCE student account to determine if your loan has been certified by Student Financial Services.

 If a loan has been certified, the funds appear as either an account credit or an anticipated credit, which allows you to register without using another form of payment.
 You should also review the lender notification regarding the disbursement of your loan funds to Student Financial Services.

 Student Financial Services certifies the following for your lender:

 - That the amount you requested fits within the standard cost of attendance for your planned enrollment

 When determining the cost of attendance for students enrolling half time or more (at least 8 credits per term for the fall or spring), Student Financial Services considers the following expenses:

 When determining the cost of attendance for students enrolling less than half time(seven or fewer credits per term for the fall or spring), Student Financial Services considers only the following expenses:

 - Books and supplies